 Federal, state and local governments regulate entitlement to and use of water, and competition for this precious resource generates controversies for business and industry, an area where experienced and able legal guidance is key.

-Fennemore Craig has 130 years of experience representing clients in minerals development.
+Fennemore Craig has over 130 years of experience representing clients in minerals development.

-A full business law firm with nearly 200 attorneys, we assist and advise clients on all aspects of mineral development.
+A full business law firm, we assist and advise clients on all aspects of mineral development.
 Our work for clients encompasses projects throughout the United States, Mexico, Canada and South America, the Pacific Rim, the Republic of South Africa and elsewhere around the world.

 As legal professionals, we recognize and appreciate the value of entrepreneurship and innovation, and are committed to providing efficient, straightforward and business-oriented solutions that facilitate success and avoid pitfalls while recognizing that early capital is precious and expensive.